Livermore's The Meadows: 1973–1976 homes & subdivision history

 5. The Magnolia (Plan 880) - 3 bedrooms, 2 bathrooms, 1,760 sq. ft.
 This popular model was known for its unique “Kitchen-in-the-Round”—a design that stood out from more traditional layouts and was often mentioned in marketing materials.

-The Meadows Magnolia model
+The Meadows today

 The original Magnolia model today.